pawnu/PythonSecurityPipeline/README.md

 # Dockerfiles for Jenkins server

-Use this project to create a Jenkins server to security focused pipeline for Python web application
+Use this project to create a Jenkins server and DevSecOps pipeline for Python web application

 *NOTE: This has been tested on AWS Ubuntu 18.04 amd64 server*

-## TO DO
+**TO DO:**
 1. Use cloudformation template to automate the environment configuration
 2. Use Jenkins API/config to setup and automatically create the pipeline job